Published 13:54 IST, June 24th 2022

 Advertisement

-French Minister of Energy Agnès Pannier-Runacher, on Thursday, asserted that her country can survive without supply of Russian gas.
+French Minister of Energy Agnès Pannier-Runacher, on Thursday, asserted that her country can survive without the supply of Russian gas.
 Speaking to Le Figarо, she said "We can do without Russian gas, this assumes that all LNG tankers arrive on time and that we can comfortably fill our strategic storage facility.”
-Her remarks came as Gazprom confirmed that EU county wasn't receiving any Russian gas via pipelines since June 15.
-Notably, France gets 17 percent of its gas from Russia through Nord Stream pipeline connections with Germany-which has described cut-off as a “political move”.
+Her remarks came as Gazprom confirmed that the EU county wasn't receiving any Russian gas via pipelines since June 15.
+Notably, France gets 17 percent of its gas from Russia through Nord Stream pipeline connections with Germany-which has described the cut-off as a “political move”.

 Advertisement